jreyes88/Web-Accessibility/introduction-to-web-accessibility-wcag-notes/1-the-pour-principles.md

 ## Understandable

-- Ensures:
-    + Content is clear and readable,
-    + Operates in predictable ways,
-    + Helps users avoid mistakes.
+The __Understandable__ principle ensures the content is clear and readable, operates in predictable ways, and helps users avoid mistakes.

-- Guidelines:
+### Understandable Guidelines:
-    + __Guideline 3.1__ - make text readable and understandable
+- __Guideline 3.1__ - make text readable and understandable
-    + __Guideline 3.2__ - make web pages appear and operate in predictable ways
+- __Guideline 3.2__ - make web pages appear and operate in predictable ways
-    + __Guideline 3.3__ - help users avoid and correct mistakes
+- __Guideline 3.3__ - help users avoid and correct mistakes

 ## Robust

-- Ensures that content can be interpreted reliably by a wide variety of user agents and assistive technologies.
+The __Robust__ principle ensures that content can be interpreted reliably by a wide variety of user agents and assistive technologies.

-- Guidelines:
+### Robust Guidelines:
-    + __Guideline 4.1__ - maximize compatibility with current and future user agents, including assistive technologies
+- __Guideline 4.1__ - maximize compatibility with current and future user agents, including assistive technologies

 ## Summary